grumpyjames/birding-almanac/features/a-200-bird-year/part-16-pulborough-brooks.md

 in the hope of tracking down Woodlark; there's an area that's being deliberately maintained in the hope of attracting them.

-This trip has no success birding wise, but it's good to get to know these members of this crew; they are a likeable bunch with great enthusiasm for birding, tempered by, I suspect, a lot of experience of finding bugger all.
+This trip has no success birding-wise, but it's good to get to know the members of this crew; they are a likeable bunch with great enthusiasm for birding, tempered by, I suspect, a lot of experience of finding bugger all.